Matcha Powder Price in India: What You Should Expect to Pay in 2026

 Is matcha available in India at a reasonable price?

 Yes.
-Culinary-grade matcha at Rs 700–900 per 30g is available online and in specialty stores in major Indian cities.
-At Rs 25–35 per cup at home, it is significantly more affordable than a cafe matcha latte (Rs 250–450).
-The challenge is finding genuine products rather than cheap fakes — use the buying guide to identify real matcha.
+Culinary-grade matcha costs Rs 700–900 per 30g.
+You can buy it online and in specialty stores.
+These stores are in major Indian cities.
+At home, one cup costs Rs 25–35.
+This is much cheaper than cafe matcha latte.
+Cafes charge Rs 250–450 per cup.
+The hard part is finding real products.
+Many cheap fakes exist in the market.
+Use the buying guide to find real matcha.

 P.S.
-Once you have good matcha powder, an electric frother makes it easy to prepare at home.
-No bamboo whisk needed.
+Once you have good matcha powder, things get easier.
+An electric frother helps you make it at home.
+You don't need a bamboo whisk.
 See the InstaCuppa Frother →

 P.S. — Tools That Make This Easier